LorealCI/the-happy-place/README.md

 **Footer**
 For the footer i used the same background colour as the navigation bar to distinguish it apart from the body of the page while also keeping the flow the same.
 I added a contact information section and social media links -  this helps provide a better user experince as it is simple and easy to understand.

+## Responsive Design
+Using bootstrap allowed for a site that is responsive with the need for too many media queries.
+The media queries added helped impletment a page that is fully responsive according to modern standards.

+This has been a very valuable learning experience as i used Dev Tools in order to indentify and bugs revolving in the sites responsiveness.
+I have a much greater understanding in Bootstrap and how to adapt it using Dev Tools which will help me be better in future projects.